cs0320/notes/book/src/security/security_and_threat_modeling.md

 # Security And Threat Modeling (All Too Briefly)

 Today's notes are more of an outline.
+They are accompanied by the [slides](https://docs.google.com/presentation/d/12EreXpahlzzdT707pictF1hadaKqG9UtRndU1qvItB0/edit?usp=sharing).

 ## Taxis